-- Severity of symptoms
+- · Severity of symptoms

-- Severity of airflow limitation
+- · Severity of airflow limitation

-- Frequency and severity of exacerbations
+- · Frequency and severity of exacerbations

 - Presence of one or more complications

 - Presence of respiratory failure

-- · Presence of comorbid conditions
+- Presence of comorbid conditions

-- · General health status
+- General health status

 - Number of medications needed to manage the disease

-The classification of severity of stable COPD incorporates an individualized assessment of disease severity and therapeutic response into the management strategy.
+an individualized assessment of disease severity and therapeutic response into the management strategy.
 The severity of airflow limitation (Figure 1-2) provides a general guide to the use of some treatments, but the selection of therapy is predominantly determined by the patient's symptoms and clinical presentation.
 Treatment also depends on the patient's educational level and willingness to apply the recommended management, on cultural and local conditions, and on the availability of medications.
+Although patient education is generally regarded as an essential component of care for any chronic disease, the role of education in COPD has been poorly studied.
+Assessment of the value of education in COPD may be difficult because of the relatively long time required to achieve improvements in objective measurements of lung function.